Fang666666/HSIR_CRIFU/README.md

-# HSIR_CRIFU
+# HSIR-CRIFU

-Composite Residual Field Conditioning and Discrete Inertial Unfolding for Hyperspectral Reconstruction Coming soon!
+**Composite Residual Field Conditioning and
+Discrete Inertial Unfolding for Hyperspectral Reconstruction**

+This repository contains the official implementation of **CRIFU**,
+a physics-consistent deep unfolding framework for CASSI-based hyperspectral reconstruction.

+🚀 *Coming soon.*